lumberjackchef/umai/README.md

-# Users Service
+# 🍕 UMAI 🍕

-A µService for user authentication & identification
+A µService for user authentication, identification, & management

 ## Installation